 - List of Board members & key management staff: for example, we could flag the cases in which the Board members are dominated by family members and relatives, or the major donor is sitting on the Board.
 Cases like these are not unusual in the Asian nonprofit sector.

-- Annual reports, financial statements, and income sources: We look at reports and figures for the past 3 years as well as activities and plans to verify financial health.
+- Annual reports, financial statements, and income sources: We review reports and plans to verify organization’s track record to conduct charitable activities and their financial health.

 - Program proposal & budget evaluation: before giving a grant, we request detailed proposal and budget from the grantee.
-We require specific metrics, social impact, and long-term plans, etc. The proposal and budget templates can be customized by the donors.
+We seek specific metrics, social impact, and beneficiary information.
+The proposal and budget templates can be customized according to the request of donors.

 - Monitor and report on grants: We request a report for each financial year of the grant and a final report at the end of the grant period.
-Our Country Advisors also check in with grantees in the interim to see if they need any support.
+Our Country Advisors also check in with grantees in the interim to check on the progress of the grants, as needed.

-- Customized compliance: The reporting is customizable to donor’s requirements, e.g. ensuring the grantee complies with French anti-corruption laws.
+- Customized compliance: The reporting may also be customizable to donor’s requirements, e.g. ensuring the grantee complies with specific donor issued metrics on the reach and success of the grant.

 Due diligence is a daunting but invaluable step in identifying the effectiveness of a potential grantee.
-As an NGO with a 20-year history in international grantmaking, Give2Asia is well-prepared to help funders achieve their overseas philanthropic goals.
-If you’re interested in learning more about our grantmaking services, you can request a consultation with our advisory team.
+With over 20 years of international grantmaking, Give2Asia is well-prepared to help funders achieve their overseas philanthropic goals.
+If you’re interested in learning more about our grantmaking services, you can request a consultation with our team.